 - The College has been able to maintain a consistent and stable financial position throughout recent periods.
 This result has been accomplished despite challenging economic circumstances. - The College maintains a diversified portfolio managed by professional investment managers and employs conservative spending and investing policies to minimize and strategize against investment fluctuations and/or losses.
-In FY-2023 the College endowment portfolio increase its realized and unrealized gain of \$1,102,855. - Earlier in FY-2020, despite the global health emergency of COVID-19 outbreak, the College is able to continue its operation due to the fund received from Governor's Education Stabilization Fund (GESF-1) and federal assistance to respond to COVID-19.
-These funds are used to keep the College in operation, design and/or develop online learning platforms, provide financial assistance to students and their families in order to recover from loss of employment due to the effect of pandemic, and to help students continue finishing their respective degrees, etc. - During FY-2023, the College was a recipient of the U.S. Department of Education's Stabilization Fund II (ESF-2) Governor's fund awarded from the Office of the Governor.
-The College was able to keep its daily operations, able to meet personnel expenses and continue to provide students with uninterrupted services, programs, sessions and/or classes.
+In FY-2024 the College endowment portfolio increase its realized and unrealized gain of \$2,217,326. - In FY-2020, the global COVID-19 outbreak, affected the CNMI.
+Despite the global health emergency of COVID-19 outbreak, the College was able to continue its operation due to the funds received from Governor's Education Stabilization Fund (GESF-1) and federal assistance to respond to COVID-19.
+These funds are used to keep the College in operation, design and/or develop online learning platforms, provide financial assistance to students and their families in order to recover from loss of employment due to the effect of pandemic, and to help students continue finishing their respective degrees, etc.

+• During FY-2023, the College was a recipient of the U.S. Department of Education's Stabilization Fund II (ESF-2) Governor's fund awarded from the Office of the Governor.
+Subsequently, for FY-2024, revenue from indirect expenses of the ESF-2 in the amount of \$852,349 were issued to NMC and expended in FY-2024.
+This allowed the College keep its daily operations, thus NMC was able to meet personnel expenses and continue to provide students with uninterrupted services, programs, sessions and/or classes.

-The Future College's Facility
+The Future of the College's Facility

-Amidst all the challenges the College has faced for the last few years, is the unprecedented growth for the institution in terms of infrastructure.
+Amidst all the challenges the College has faced for the last few years is the unprecedented growth in infrastructure development for the institution.
 The institution is currently building a new, state-of-the-art facility that is highly resilient to typhoons and other natural disasters.
 The new facilities master plan is part of the College's strategic master plan, in taking care of the College's valuable resources.
 The new facilities are federally funded by U.S. DHHS - FEMA, the Economic Development Administration, the U.S. Department of Education, and other federal and local agencies.